Alex Padilla (American football): Iowa

 In 2019, Padilla was redshirted and did not see action in any games.

 In 2020, he was the backup to Spencer Petras.
 He saw his first career action in a 49–7 win over Michigan State where he was threw two passes for one completion and twelve yards, along with two rushing attempts for seven yards.
 He only appeared in one other game against Minnesota in a 35–7 win but did not record any stats.

 In 2021, Padilla was once again backing up Petras.
 He saw significant action against Northwestern after Petras got injured, completing eighteen of 28 pass attempts and had no touchdowns or interceptions in a 17–12 win.
 Padilla made his first career start against rival Minnesota where he went eleven of 24 for 206 yards and two touchdowns in a 27–22 win.
 He made his second consecutive start against Illinois going six for seventeen for 83 yards and an interception in a 33–23 victory to improve Iowa's record to 9–2.
 Padilla made his third and final start of the season against Nebraska, going six for fourteen for 76 yards in the first half before getting pulled in favor of Petras in a 28–21 win, the team's third in a row.
-He returned back to his back-up role for the team's game against No. 2 Michigan, but did see action after an injury to Petras.
+He returned to his back-up role for the team's game against No. 2 Michigan, but did see action after an injury to Petras.
 Padilla went ten for fifteen for 38 yards and one interception in a 42–3 losing effort to the Wolverines.
 He did not see playing time in Iowa's 17–29 loss to Kentucky in the 2022 Citrus Bowl.
 He won the Next Man In Award and was named Academic All-Big Ten.

 In 2022, he was named the back-up to Petras.
 Padilla saw his first action of the season after coming late against Ohio State where he went five for ten for 32 yards and one interception in a 10–54 loss.
 Ahead of Iowa's game against Northwestern, the team's depth chart showed either Padilla or Petras would start.
 Petras was decided as the starter prior to the game.
 On November 29, 2022, Padilla decided to enter the transfer portal.